Battle of Soissons (1918): Background

-Building and Training the American Army
+Building and training the United States Army

-When the American Army entered the war in 1917, it was in a woeful state of unpreparedness.
-It had approximately 285,000 Springfield rifles on hand, about 400 light field guns, 150 heavy field guns, and fewer than 1,500 machine guns of four non-interchangeable types.
-Field Marshal Sir Douglas Haig, Commander-in-chief of the British forces in France, said there was enough American ammunition to support a regimental attack for about nine hours.
-In the aviation section there were 55 training airplanes all obsolete.
-Of the 65 officers and about 1000 men there were 35 officers who could fly, five of whom were combat ready.
-Because America never recovered from the great loss in ships during its Civil War, it lacked the tonnage to transport men and materiel across the Atlantic in sufficient quantities to alter the course of the war.
+When the United States entered the war in 1917, the United States Army was in a woeful state of unpreparedness.
+It had approximately 285,000 M1903 Springfield rifles on hand, about 400 light field guns, 150 heavy field guns, and fewer than 1,500 machine guns of four non-interchangeable types.
+Field Marshal Sir Douglas Haig, commander-in-chief of the British forces in France, said there was enough American ammunition to support a regimental attack for about nine hours.
+In the aviation section there were 55 training airplanes, all obsolete.
+Of the 65 officers and about 1,000 men there were 35 officers who could fly, five of whom were combat ready.
+Because the United States had not yet recovered from the great loss in ships during the American Civil War, it lacked the tonnage to transport men and materiel across the Atlantic Ocean in sufficient quantities to alter the course of the war timeously.

 The U.S. Congress appropriated more than $300,000,000 in August 1916 for naval expansion and construction began on some small craft.
-The same Congress passed an act in June 1916 reorganize the U.S. Military forces.
-But until the U.S. actually entered the war nothing had been done to carry it out.
-Little if any action was taken to increase the size of the U.S. Army and no action was taken to equip or train it.
+The same Congress passed an act in June 1916 reorganize the United States Armed Forces.
+But until the United States actually entered the war, nothing had been done to carry it out.
+Little if any action was taken to increase the size of the United States Army and no action was taken to equip or train it.

-Based on the recommendations put forth by the General Organization Project of 10 July 1917, also known as the Graves Project, combined with input from General John J. Pershing and his staff, an American division comprised roughly 28,500 men.
-This number included officers and was roughly twice the size of Allied and German divisions.
+Based on the recommendations put forth by the General Organization Project of 10 July 1917 (also known as the Graves Project) combined with input from General John J. Pershing and his staff, a United States Army division comprised roughly 28,500 men (including officers).
+This number was roughly twice the size of Allied and German divisions.
 The reasoning behind these immense divisions was twofold.
 First, a larger division would be able to sustain heavier losses and stay in battle longer.
-Secondly, there were not enough experienced officers to command or fill staff positions.
-By making the divisions larger there would be fewer divisions requiring fewer commanders and staffs.
+Secondly, there were not enough experienced officers to command or fill a greater number of staff positions.
+By making the divisions larger, there would be fewer divisions requiring fewer commanders and staffs.